group()

 Description:

-Group cursor records by comparing only adjacent records and return the original cursor.
+Attach the action of grouping records by comparing only adjacent records to the cursor and return the original cursor.

 Syntax: